Lesego-in-Tech/python-Decision-Structures-and-Boolean-Logic/README.md

+# Decision Structures and Boolean Logic
-# This repository contains Python programs based on Decision Structures and Boolean Logic.
+This repository contains Python programs based on Decision Structures and Boolean Logic.
 The files demonstrate how programs make decisions using conditions, comparisons, and logical expressions.

 The focus is on building problem-solving skills using if statements and understanding how Python evaluates true/false conditions.